|LEONARD SHERMAN CLARK|

 1645 E. MONTECITO

-Anna worked hard to get Leonard's dishonorable discharge reverted and apparently was successful, since he received an honorable discharge posthumously from President Jimmy Carter.
+After Red passed in 1974, Anna worked hard to get his dishonorable discharge reverted and she was successful.
+He received an honorable discharge posthumously from President Jimmy Carter.
 At the time of his death, he had five children, nine grandchildren and a great grandchild.
 His and Anna's ashes are interred at Green Acres in Scottsdale, AZ

 The story of Red Clark is interesting to me, given that he was so influenced by continuing education, and a career in science.
 This is quite a different life than what his blue collar siblings and forefathers lived.